Vote in Person on Election Day

-Voters registered in the City of St. Louis can cast their vote at their designated location between 6 AM and 7 PM on election day.
+Voters registered in the City of St. Louis can cast their vote at their designated location or at a Voting Center (a location where any St. Louis voter can can cast their vote regardless of their designated voting location) between 6 AM and 7 PM on Election Day.

 - Confirm you are a registered voter in your jurisdiction.
 If not, learn how to register to vote.

 - Confirm you have an acceptable form of identification.

 - Review upcoming election information.